danielsaidi/DeckKit/README.md

 ## Getting started

-With DeckKit, you can use a `Deck` with a set of items that implement the `DeckItem` protocol:
+With DeckKit, you can create a `Deck` of any model that implement the `DeckItem` protocol:

 ```swift
 struct Hobby: DeckItem {